brucemack/microlink/docs/el_supplement.md

 This looks like an out-of-band text messaging feature.
 These packets are sent across the same UDP socket as the RTP audio packets.
 These are sent by the client every ~10 seconds which suggests a keep-alive mechanism.

-These packets do not conform to any RTP stand format and contain no header information.
+These packets do not conform to any RTP standard format and contain no header information.
 They appear to be plain text with tokens delimited with 0x0d (\r).
 The text is also null terminated.
-The official EchoLink client also includes SSRC information, but the ECHOTEST station does not.
+The official EchoLink client also includes SSRC information at the end of the packet, but the ECHOTEST station does not.

 For example: